-Students have access to golf clubs, disc golf sets, lacrosse sticks, snowshoes, and variety of lawn games, teambuilding activities, and more.
+Students have access to a variety of equipment to borrow including golf clubs, lawn games, ice skates, and more.

-Intramurals The Intramural program offers a variety of competitive activities, including basketball, disc golf, flag football, softball, indoor soccer, outdoor soccer, eSports, Ultimate Frisbee, golf, and more.
+Intramurals The Intramural program offers a variety of competitive activities, including basketball, flag football, softball, soccer, golf, skiing, and more.

 Wellness Classes Nichols currently offers several different wellness classes.
-HIIT, Yoga, Core, Strength Training, and more are all offered once or twice a week in our aerobics studio.
+Yoga, Core, Strength Training. and more are all offered once a week in our aerobics studio.
 All classes are free of charge for the Nichols College community.